Help make Main Street safer for people walking, biking, driving, and taking transit.

 - SAC #1

-Springfield City Hall, 225 Main Street, Conference rooms 615-616 – Please note that no public comment will be taken during this meeting.
+Springfield City Hall, 225 Main Street, Conference rooms 615-616 – Please note that no public comment was taken during this meeting.

 Technical Advisory Committee (TAC)